-We envisage less than inspiring market conditions ahead, with the automotive segment likely to face fierce market competition due to external factors such as rising costs of living and volatility of the ringgit.
+We envisage less than positive market conditions ahead, stringent controls on hire purchase loans with the automotive segment facing fierce market competition due to external factors such as rising costs of living and volatility of the Ringgit against major currencies.
 Nevertheless, we will endeavour to maintain our standing in the market.
-Over the past years, we have been continuously expanding and upgrading our showrooms and service centres.
+Over the past years, we have been continuously expanded and upgraded our showrooms and service centres.
 We have also strengthened efforts to boost our presence in East Malaysia.

-In addition, plans are being made to upgrade Puchong, Selayang, Ipoh and Sabah outlets from the current 3S to 4S centres by including body and paint services.
+In addition, plans are being made to upgrade Puchong, Ipoh and Sabah outlets from the current 3S to 4S centres by including body and paint services.

-In terms of capital expenditure, the segment spent a total of RM17.2 million in FY2018 as compared to RM20.2 million in the previous financial year.
-The capital expenditure was primarily incurred on expansion and upgrades made to showrooms and service centres with the objective of improving its sales and after-sales service network throughout Malaysia.
+In terms of capital expenditure, the segment spent a total of RM32.0 million in FY2019 as compared to RM17.2 million in the previous financial year.
+The capital expenditure was primarily incurred on expansion and upgrade to showrooms and service centres with the objective to improve its sales and after-sales service network throughout Malaysia.